Anashabib12/Event_App/README.md

 # Taskcy - Task Management App

+#### A convenient and user-friendly platform to manage daily life Tasks.

 ## Overview

 Taskcy is a powerful and intuitive task management app that helps users stay organized, productive, and connected.
 It combines task management with real-time chat, enabling collaboration while keeping track of important tasks.